 While ABM remains a prevalent practice in large enterprises and more complex sales organizations, small businesses also realized the need for a more streamlined approach to lead generation.
 In 2020, it became apparent that small business owners needed to focus on marketing to qualified leads rather than casting too wide of a net.
 In part, this demand stemmed from the COVID-19 pandemic and the need to evolve business practices to remain viable, efficient, and competitive in more challenging times.

 In fact, Terminus’ 2020 State of ABM report found that while 23 percent of responding companies did not have an ABM strategy in place in 2019 – just a year before the pandemic – by 2020, only 5.8 percent had yet to implement an ABM strategy.
-So in just one year, 17.2 percent of companies added an ABM strategy to their lead gen plan.
+So in just one year, 17.2 percent of companies added an ABM strategy to their lead gen plan, demonstrating the growing importance of ABM lead generation.
 That means that over half of the remaining resistant companies adopted an ABM strategy for their business.

 It seems that the pandemic may have affected those companies who were still resistant to giving ABM a try.
 The difficult circumstances that many small businesses found themselves in forced them to try something new, often with fewer resources.
-As a result, many found that ABM was the answer to their problems.
+As a result, many found that account-based marketing services were the answer to their problems.

 5 phases of ABM

 So how does ABM work?
-Account-based marketing campaigns typically involve five delivery phases: identify, expand, engage, advocate, and measure.
+An account-based marketing campaign typically involves five delivery phases: identify, expand, engage, advocate, and measure.

-This is where hyper-targeting really comes in on a deeper level to harness the power of ABM as a B2B marketing strategy.
+This is where hyper-targeting really comes in on a deeper level in harnessing the power of account-based marketing services as an effective B2B marketing strategy.
 When working with another business, there are usually several decision-makers who each need to be convinced that your product or service is the right fit.
-During this phase, the goal is to expand the campaign’s reach so that everyone involved in the purchasing decision is addressed appropriately in your messaging and content.
+During this phase, the goal is to expand the reach of the account-based marketing campaign so that everyone involved in the purchasing decision is addressed appropriately in your messaging and content.